Life is full of great presentation tips.

 9. Be prepared to be a little vulnerable

-At Mindful Presenter we believe that it’s a myth that your audience wants to see a ‘slick’ and highly polished presenter.
-In our experience providing you’ve crafted your presentation around the other 8 tips in this article the person they want to hear deliver it is you.
-They don’t want the ‘corporate spokesperson’ that they hear in most meetings most days.
+It’s a myth that your audience wants to see a ‘slick’ and highly polished presenter.
+In our experience, providing you’ve crafted your presentation around the other 8 tips in this article, the person they want to hear deliver it is you.
+They don’t want the ‘corporate spokesperson’ that they hear in most meetings.

-To be authentic you have to be prepared to leave yourself just a little exposed and vulnerable so that they can get to see a little of the ‘real’ you.
+To be authentic you have to be prepared to leave yourself just a little exposed and vulnerable.
+Allow your audience to see a little of the ‘real’ you.

-Presenting and speaking in public isn’t simply about imparting knowledge and information, that’s the easy part.
-It is about connecting with others and influencing them in some way to think, feel and do something that you passionately believe will make a tangible difference to their professional or personal lives.
+Presenting and speaking in public isn’t simply about imparting knowledge and information.
+Anyone can do that, it’s the easy part.
+It is about connecting with others and influencing them in some way to think, feel and do something.
+Something you believe will make a tangible difference to their professional or personal lives.